 - Lead with your elbows, focusing on spreading them apart with a sweeping motion.
 This maximizes humeral abduction over scapular upward rotation.
-Keep the elbows unlocked.
+Keep the elbows slightly unlocked.

 - Become more erect as you raise the dumbbells, without leaning back too far.
 Otherwise encourages cheating, reducing tension throughout the fullest range of motion.
-If this remains a problem while standing, try the exercise seated.
+If this is a problem while standing, try the exercise seated.

 - Elevate the dumbbells to ear level and not just shoulder height, which is rarely done today.